nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 -------------------------

-These commands are available only after you have downloaded and unpacked the ownCloud archive, and taken no further installation steps.
+These commands are available only after you have downloaded and unpacked the Nextcloud archive, and taken no further installation steps.

-You can install ownCloud entirely from the command line.
-After downloading the tarball and copying ownCloud into the appropriate directories, or after installing ownCloud packages (See :doc:`../installation/linux_installation` and :doc:`../installation/source_installation`) you can use ``occ`` commands in place of running the graphical Installation Wizard.
+You can install Nextcloud entirely from the command line.
+After downloading the tarball and copying Nextcloud into the appropriate directories, or after installing Nextcloud packages (See :doc:`../installation/linux_installation` and :doc:`../installation/source_installation`) you can use ``occ`` commands in place of running the graphical Installation Wizard.

-Apply correct permissions to your ownCloud directories; see :ref:`strong_perms_label`.
+Apply correct permissions to your Nextcloud directories; see :ref:`strong_perms_label`.
 Then choose your ``occ`` options.
 This lists your available options::

- sudo -u www-data php /var/www/owncloud/occ ownCloud is not installed - only a limited number of commands are available ownCloud version 9.0.0
+ sudo -u www-data php /var/www/owncloud/occ
+ Nextcloud is not installed - only a limited number of commands are available Nextcloud version 9.0.0

  Usage:
   [options] command [arguments]